spatie/geocoder/README.md

 }
 ```

-### Laravel Users

-If you are a Laravel user, then there is a service provider that you can make use of.
+When using Laravel there is a service provider that you can make use of.

 ```php